mixpanel/docs/pages/docs/analysis/advanced/group-analytics.md

 ### Add Group Key to User's Profile

 Adding `<group_key>: <group_id>` to user profiles connects user profiles to group profiles.
-This allows you to user group profile properties when analyzing by Users in reports, for example, when creating user cohorts based on group profile properties.
+This allows you to view user group profile properties when analyzing by Users in reports; for example, when creating user cohorts based on group profile properties.

 This relationship is one-way, meaning that you cannot use user profile properties when analyzing by a Group in reports.